DimiMikadze/create-react-library/README.md

 ## Demo app

-Is located inside `src/demo` direcoty, here you can test your library while developing.
+Is located inside `src/demo` directory, here you can test your library while developing

 ## Testing